Superkat32/have-another-pretty-particle-yayyyyyyyyy/README.md

 # Have Another Pretty Particle.
 Yayyyyyyyy!!!
 ## A collection of custom-made particles for use at BlanketCon 2025!

-Yippee particles!* Current particles include a colorable jellyfish, simple clouds which disappear upon hitting a block, and a WIP sparkle particle!
+Yippee particles!* Current particles include a colorable jellyfish, colorable snails, simple clouds which disappear upon hitting a block, colored bubbles, and a WIP sparkle particle!

 *Yippee creature not included (for now).